pjungwir/postgres-temporal-talk/slides.md

 Note:

+- So we have these tables, and we want to query them....
+- What kind of answers are we looking for?
+  - "What was true at time t?" - snapshot query: result is a non-temporal relation
+  - "Show me a history" - sequenced query: result is another temporal relation
 - Snapshot queries are especially useful for auditing (i.e. transaction time).
-  - You can judge the quality of an auditing extension by how easy it is to query the history: "Tardis" is great, `pg_audit_log` not so great.
+  - You can judge the quality of an auditing extension by how easy it is to query the history: "Tardis" is great, `pg_audit_log` is useful but not something I'd want to query a lot.
   - Of course snapshot queries are useful for valid-time too.
+- I'm not going to talk about non-sequenced queries because I've never found a plausible example of one.